fpusan/tutorial-template/docs/source/README.rst

     Filters with Trimmomatic (Default: no)

 [-cleaning_options <string>]
-    Options for Trimmomatic (default: ``“LEADING:8 TRAILING:8 SLIDINGWINDOW:10:15 MINLEN:30”``).
+    Options for Trimmomatic (default: ``"LEADING:8 TRAILING:8 SLIDINGWINDOW:10:15 MINLEN:30"``).
-    Please provide all options as a single quoted string.
+    Please provide all options as a single quoted string

 Assembly
 ^^^^^^^^